-To make the jelly for the mold design: Soak the gelatin sheets in the cold water (as before) and then dissolve in juice or pulp that you have already heated up well.
-Allow the mixture to cool slightly then fill the syringe and add to the mold (if it has a design) or simply pour into the base (if it is plain).
-Put the mold in the fridge or the freezer until the jelly is completely set.
+To make the jelly for the mould design: Soak the gelatin sheets in the cold water (as before) and then dissolve in juice or pulp that you have already heated up well.
+Allow the mixture to cool slightly then fill the syringe and add to the mould (if it has a design) or simply pour into the base (if it is plain).
+Put the mould in the fridge or the freezer until the jelly is completely set.

 To make the central jelly: Same as before